Iterative Plotting

 Variables by Group

-One of the most useful things to be able to do is group our points by either shape, fill, colour, or even size to show some difference betwen them.
+One of the most useful things to be able to do is group our points by either shape, fill, color, or even size to show some difference between them.
 For example, in these data, we can see two very clearly different trends.
+To map a variable to an aesthetic (like fill color), we place that mapping inside the aes()

 ggplot() +